 Ankylosing spondylitis is an arthritic condition that causes inflammation along the spine.
 If left untreated, the condition can cause the vertebrae to fuse together.
 When the vertebrae fuse, a person’s posture becomes hunched forward.
-Depending on the severity of these complications, crowding in the ribs can make it difficult for a person with ankylosing spondylitis to breathe.
+Depending on the severity of complications, crowding in the ribs can make it difficult for the patient to breathe.

 Since inactivity can exasperate the complications of ankylosing spondylitis, physical therapy may be prescribed.
-Some people are able to lessen pain and inflammation by staying active throughout the day and limiting periods of inactivity whenever possible.
+You can decrease pain and inflammation by staying active throughout the day.
+Limiting periods of inactivity whenever possible is also beneficial.

 Getting Disability Benefits for Ankylosing Spondylitis